 ─ Since exiting the safe harbor subjects the plan to ADP/ACP testing, the amendment must state that the plan will satisfy ADP/ACP testing for the entire plan year, using the current-year testing method.

-Employers considering suspending safe harbor nonelective contributions may be able to do so using the same procedures discussed above, but with one small wrinkle: For plan years starting after Dec.
+Employers suspending safe harbor nonelective contributions generally do so using the same procedures discussed above, but with one small wrinkle: For plan years starting after Dec.
 31, 2019, the Setting Every Community Up for Retirement Enhancement (SECURE) Act (Pub.
-L. No. 116-94) has eliminated the safe harbor notice requirement for employers making safe harbor nonelective contributions.
-If a company not operating at an economic loss didn’t provide a safe harbor notice for the 2020 plan year, can the employer suspend safe harbor nonelective contributions?
+L. No. 116-94) eliminated the safe harbor notice requirement for employers making safe harbor nonelective contributions.
+If a company not operating at an economic loss doesn’t provide a safe harbor notice for a plan year, can the employer suspend safe harbor nonelective contributions?

 Section 403(b) plans aren’t subject to ADP testing.
 However, nongovernmental and nonchurch 403(b) plans that offer matching and/or after-tax contributions are subject to ACP testing.
 Sponsors of these plans can provide safe harbor matching contributions to satisfy the ACP testing requirements.
 These sponsors can exit the ACP safe harbor midyear by following the same procedures outlined above.
 This will require the plan to pass ACP testing for the entire year, using the current-year testing method.

 Example.
 An employer currently offers a safe harbor match of 100% on contributions up to 5% of pay.
 Effective July 1, the employer wants to substitute a basic safe harbor match — 100% on contributions up to 3% of pay, plus 50% on contributions that exceed 3% of pay but do not exceed 5% of pay.
-Because the reduction will occur midyear, the employer should follow the steps outlined above for suspending a match.
+Because the reduction will occur midyear, the plan will lose its safe harbor status, and the employer should follow the steps outlined above for suspending a match.

 A plan may not base allocations on compensation exceeding the Section 401(a)(17) compensation limit — $285,000 for 2020.
 Under the 401(a)(17) regulations, the limit must be prorated if “compensation for a period of less than 12 months is used for a plan year” (subject to certain exceptions).
 When an employer suspends its match midyear, the match earned prior to the suspension is based on less than a full year’s compensation.
 In the preambles to the 2009 proposed and 2013 final regulations on midyear suspensions of safe harbor contributions, IRS took the position that the limit must be prorated in this circumstance.
 The same rule presumably applies to suspensions of nonsafe harbor contributions.